Why safe and effective water management is vital

 Training and qualifications in both clinical skills and canine water management, have advanced significantly in the past several years.
 Standards are being raised to safeguard dogs and owners, with the L4 Diploma in Canine Clinical Hydrotherapy being the recommended starting point for delivering a professional service for dogs and their owners.

 TOP TIP – Always choose an appropriately qualified canine hydrotherapist.
 In human hydrotherapy, physiotherapists often administer treatment plans.
-However, in canine practice – if a veterinary physiotherapist, veterinary surgeon or veterinary nurse delivers hydrotherapy, they need to hold additional qualifications specifically in canine hydrotherapy.
-There are also a group of therapists who have expressly trained as canine hydrotherapists.
+However, in canine practice – if a veterinary physiotherapist, veterinary surgeon or veterinary nurse delivers hydrotherapy, they need to evidence their scope of practice to include canine clinical hydrotherapy.
+There are also a group of therapists who have expressly trained as canine hydrotherapists at different levels.

 Therapists usually belong to at least one professional association like IRVAP (irvap.org.uk) – Institute of Canine Hydrotherapists (ICH), for support, guidance and mentoring and accessing free CPD (Continuing Professional Development).
-IRVAP accredits our certificated water management refresher course listed below.
+IRVAP accredits our certificated water management refresher course which is found in the K9 Therapy Hub (see below).

-In current canine clinical hydrotherapy, skills and techniques are delivered at different levels depending on each professional’s qualifications, individual career journey and their CPD portfolio, which is specific to each therapist.
+In current canine clinical hydrotherapy, skills, practice and techniques are delivered at different levels depending on each professional’s qualifications, individual career journey and their current CPD portfolio, which is very individual to each therapist.
 Word of mouth recommendation may be old fashioned, but is highly advised!

 FACT – Effective water management is crucial for maintaining a consistently safe and hygienic environment in canine hydrotherapy facilities.
 This ensures that the water used in treatments is clean, sanitised and safe for both the dog and therapist, plus prevents the growth and spread of bacteria, viruses and other harmful microorganisms, which can cause infections or diseases.

-“We know maintaining appropriate water chemistry and optimising the temperature level of the water for each dog is absolutely essential.
-This aims to achieve the desired therapeutic benefits and best outcomes for every dog in the therapist’s professional care.”
+“Maintaining appropriate water chemistry and optimising the water temperature for each dog is essential to achieve the desired therapeutic benefits and best outcomes.”

 1. Water Quality Testing – Regular testing of water quality is vital to monitor various parameters such as chlorine and pH levels, total dissolved solids (TDS) and bacterial count.
 Testing should be done in accordance with relevant industry standards and guidelines.

-3. Filtration + Water Circulation – Hydrotherapy systems require efficient filtration and water circulation systems to remove debris, sediments and contaminants.
-These systems help maintain water clarity and prevent the accumulation of impurities that could affect the therapeutic properties of the water.
+3. Filtration & Water Circulation – Hydrotherapy systems require efficient filtration and water circulation systems to remove debris, sediments and contaminants.
+These systems help maintain water clarity and prevent the accumulation of impurities that could negatively affect the therapeutic properties of the water.

-4. Temperature Control – Maintaining a warm water temperature following industry guidelines is crucial for hydrotherapy treatments.
-The temperature should be set within a safe and comfortable range, depending on the breed and specific treatment goals.
+4. Temperature Control – Maintaining a warm water temperature following industry guidelines is crucial for clinical hydrotherapy treatments.
+The temperature should be set within a safe and comfortable range, depending on the breed, ambient temperature and specific treatment goals.
 Regular monitoring and adjustment of water temperature is necessary to ensure consistent canine safety and treatment efficacy is achieved.
 Water temperature under 28 degrees is not acceptable and deemed as poor practice.

-6. Water Conservation – Hydrotherapy facilities need to be sustainable and should prioritise water conservation practices.
+6. Water Conservation – Hydrotherapy facilities need to be sustainable and should prioritise water conservation practices and eco-friendly systems of practice.
 This can include using water-efficient equipment, implementing recycling systems and promoting responsible water usage.

 Benefits of Effective Hydrotherapy Water Management